avirajs/PDF-Search-Engine/README.md

-# CSE2341-17S-Lose-lose-situation
+# PDF Search Engine Research Paper
-The Paper is called AVLHASHCompairison.pdf.
+The Paper is called AVLHASHComparison.pdf.
 The documentation is from doxygen and called refman.pdf.
 The completed code is located in branch F1.